Bridges Academy

-Bridges Academy is a college prep school (Grades 4–12) serving twice-exceptional (or "2e") learners—students who are gifted but who also have learning differences such as Autism, AD/HD, executive functioning challenges, processing deficits, and mild dyslexia.
+Bridges Academy, Los Angeles, is a college prep school (Grades 4–12) serving twice-exceptional (or "2e") learners—students who are gifted but who also have learning differences such as, but not exclusively, Autism, AD/HD, executive functioning challenges, processing deficits, and mild dyslexia.
 The students are driven by creativity and intellectual curiosity.
 The Bridges educational model is strength-based and talent-development driven.
 Each student has an individual learning plan created to meet their diverse learning style, academic, creative and social/emotional needs.
 Stimulating core classes, abundant enrichment, small class size, extensive academic supports and a vital advisory and mentoring program are all part of the Bridges approach.
 The school is located in Studio City, Los Angeles, California.

 History

 Bridges Academy started as a private tutorial for three students in the home of founder Carolyn McWilliams in 1994.
 Prior to the 1997–1998 school year, the school relocated to its former site on Burbank Boulevard in Sherman Oaks, California.
 During that time, annual enrollment was between 40 and 50 students per year.

 In 1998, the school was granted non-profit corporation status, with a board of trustees and McWilliams continuing as the Head of School.
 In 2001, the board of trustees and Head of School dedicated the mission of the school to educating twice-exceptional students.
 McWilliams retired in the summer of 2003 and Charles "Chuck" Potts, the founding Head of the Wesley School in North Hollywood, California, was hired as interim Head of School.
-After a national search, Carl Sabatino, former Head of the Upper School of Lawrence Woodmere Academy in N.Y., was hired as Head of School in 2005.
+After a national search, Carl Sabatino, former Head of the Upper School of Lawrence Woodmere Academy in N.Y., was hired as Head of School in 2005 and retired in 2023.
 In 2008 enrollment had reached over 100 students; as of 2010 it had risen to over 150 students.
 Current enrollment is around 180.